Dr Jason Stoessel

 2009 University of New England, School Award for Excellence in Teaching and Learning (For the development of a complete suite of new units that provide outstanding and innovative opportunities for music learning in the online environment)

-Dr Stoessel's primary research focuses upon West European music and musical culture during the period 1250-1600.
-His research areas include music theory from ninth to fifteenth centuries, polyphonic song in the fourteenth and fifteenth centuries, the polyphonic Mass in the fifteenth century and applications of computers to symbolic musical analysis.
+Dr Stoessel's primary research focuses upon music and musical culture during the period 1250-1700.
+His research areas include music theory from ninth to seventeenth centuries, polyphonic song in the fourteenth and fifteenth centuries, the polyphonic Mass in the fifteenth century and applications of computers to symbolic musical analysis.

 2015–2017 Chief Investigator, with Denis Collins.
 “Canonic Techniques and Musical Change from c.1330 to c.1530.”
 Australian Research Council, Discovery Project Grants (project number DP150102135)